 The Swedish Patent and Registration Office (PRV) provides protection and sole rights to technical ideas, trademarks and designs.
 Information in the PRV register can help you conduct analyses of what is happening in your industry.
 PRV offers commissioned services in all its areas.

 The Swedish Agency for Economic and Regional Growth offers knowledge, networks and financing to entrepreneurs.
 The authority works for sustainable growth and competitive companies in all parts of Sweden.

-The Swedish Social Insurance Agency provides information on sick pay, sickness benefts and parental benefts on its website.
+The Swedish Social Insurance Agency provides information on sick pay, sickness benefits and parental benefits on its website.
 It also has special web pages for employers.
-You can call one of the customer service centres or the self-service line to report illness, report the care of sick children, order forms and certifcates, etc.
+You can call one of the customer service centres or the self-service line to report illness, report the care of sick children, order forms and certificates, etc.

 The Swedish Pensions Agency administers and pays out the national retirement pension, survivor’s pension and pension-related benefts.
 They also provide general as well as individual pension information.

 The Swedish Board of Agriculture is the administrative authority for programmes based on the governmental rural development policy.
 On their website, you will find information on various forms of support offered to entrepreneurs in rural areas.
 You will also find information on international trade in agricultural products and foodstuffs.

 The Swedish Work Environment Authority is tasked with ensuring that laws on working environment and working hours are followed by companies and organizations.
 No one should have to hurt, get sick or die because of their work.
 The Swedish Work Environment Authority´s goal is to reduce the risks of ill-health and accidents in working life and to improve the working environment from a holistic perspective.

 Lantmäteriet can help you form a community association.
 Information about community associations is available on our website.
 You can also call our customer support centre for help with issues regarding community associations and Lantmäteriet’s other activities.